 3 – Identify Leaders

 As a manager or business owner, it often falls to you to identify potential leaders within your team.
 Whether they will head up an important project or manage a new team, it can be beneficial to identify those with great leadership qualities.
-Team building activities often help identify leaders, as they naturally take control in problem-solving and encouraging team members.
+Team-building scenarios often place individuals in situations where leadership qualities emerge.

 4 – Build Confidence and Creativity

-So, enough about why you should be leveraging team-building activities for your business – let’s take a look at 10 different activities you can try!
-We’ve broken them down into 5 categories.
+So, enough about why you should be leveraging team-building activities for your business – let’s take a look at 10 different team building games and activities you can try!
+We’ve broken them down into categories below.
 While naturally there is overlap in their functionality, rotating between these main categories and functions will help you achieve well-rounded team-building efforts.

 Getting to Know Each Other